-I Got Invisible (Aka Lingual) Braces As An Adult & I Noticed A Shift In My Teeth In Just Two Months
+I Got Invisible Lingual Braces As An Adult & My Bite Shifted In Just 2 Months

 No one in their 30s wants to even think about getting adult braces, but here I am — a working woman, well into adulthood, in dire need of orthodontic treatment (via lingual braces) for the third time (no, that’s not a typo).
 Let me explain: Like most ‘90s kids with crooked teeth, I endured an awkward period as a tween when I had to sport old-fashioned metal brackets.
 After three years, my pearly whites were ruler-straight.

 Of course, I, ahem, “forgot” to wear retainer every night.
 Fast forward to my early 20s and my smile was back at square one.
 This time I chose Invisalign, a popular treatment for those who favor discreet correction, but the recommended daily wear time of 22 hours proved impossible.
 I found myself removing the clear trays every time I wanted a snack or coffee (read: often) or went on a first date (often enough).
 Halfway through treatment, I gave up.